Headcovering

 Luke 8:10

-The passage is esoteric, which means it is concealed from most and revealed to a few.
+The passage is esoteric, which means that it's concealed from most and only revealed to a few.
 The deeper truths are special, reserved, protected.
 There is treasure locked away inside and some key is required to open the lock.
-(See Keys to Developing a Hearing Ear - Part I: The Key Parable) We are invited to search it out, and the effort is rewarded!
+(See Keys to Developing a Hearing Ear - Part I: The Key Parable) We are invited to search it out, and a diligent effort is rewarded!

 It is the glory of God to conceal a matter, but the glory of kings is to search out a matter.